meilisearch/specifications/text/0085-api-keys.md

 ### 2.1 Synchronous write of `API Key` resources

 Writing to `/keys` endpoints are synchronous in order to return errors directly to the user when he performs an operation on them.

+### 2.2 Propagating `API Key` to a dump.

+The generated API keys must also transit within a dump to facilitate the upgrade of a MeiliSearch instance.

+> 🚨 As a reminder, dumps must be stored in secure areas not accessible to the public or unaccredited persons.
+In general, you should avoid moving them off the host machine or do so via a secure channel as a security measure.

 ## 3. Future Possibilities